kubernetes/community/contributors/design-proposals/node-allocatable.md

 In this phase, Kubelet will expose usage metrics for `KubeReserved`, `SystemReserved` and `Allocatable` top level cgroups via Summary metrics API.
 `Storage` will also be introduced as a reservable resource in this phase.
-Support for evictions based on Allocatable will be introduced in this phase.

 ## Known Issues